enescualexandru/url-shortener/README.md

 - `docker-compose up --build`
 - open any browser and go to `localhost` or `localhost:8080`

-**NOTE:** two containers are started, one being the postgresql db and the other one, our spring boot app.
+**NOTE:** Three containers are started: redis, postgresql db & the spring boot app.
 The app's jvm is started on debug mode, the debug port is `5005`.
 The postgres db can be reached at port `5432`, with the dbname, user and password specified in the docker-compose file.

+**NOTE FOR CACHING:**  Redis cli can be accessed by `docker exec -it redis redis-cli`, then `auth {password}`(password in the docker-compose file).
+Enter `keys *` to obtain the keys values. `monitor` streams back every command processed by the Redis server.